caballeto/mcc/README.md

 More tasks for today:

-- add pointer scaling
+- [x] add pointer scaling
-- rewrite all tests and add new ones (redirect everything to standard output, regenerate tests)
+- [x] rewrite all tests and add new ones (redirect everything to standard output, regenerate tests)

-- implement goto/labels
+Fixed pointers increment/decrement issues, rewrote current tests and updated `run_tests.py` to compile files and compare output.
+Code is not in best shape, but at least it works as intended.
+There was confusion about functions `IsVariable()` and `IsPointer()`, so I will consider rewriting these and making a clear distinction on what they mean.

+Also, implemented and tested ternary operators, negative numbers.
+Haven't tested other binary/unary operators like `if (!ptr) { ... }`, but they should work theoretically.

+## **Next**

+- char type and character representation
+- strings as char* and string pointer iteration (`for (p = "string"; *p; p++)`)
+- arrays (one dimensional for now), type checking
+- subscription in arrays and integrating them with available operators (`x[1]++`)

+Extra tasks:

+- add logical operators
+- add tests for operators (logical, bitwise, not, negation)
+- adding some bigger program tests